lil-brumski/lil-brumski/README.md

 *4. Interested in Embedded Systems, Data Structures and Algorithms in C++, Robotics, Computer Vision with C++ and Game Development with Unreal Engine and C++.*

 *5. Life hasn't been easy.
 Didn't get into my dream faculty easily, had to spend one year in Faculty of Environmental Science specifically the Department of Quantity Surveying.
-During my stay in Quantity Surveying, I have to sacrifice my free time to take extra exams(JAMB and NECO) in order for me to get the requirements for Engineering.*
+During my stay in Quantity Surveying, I had to sacrifice my free time to take extra exams(JAMB and NECO) in order for me to get the requirements for Engineering.*

 *6. When I finally got the requirements, I had to redo my first year since Environmental Science and Engineering Faculties offered different courses for their first year students.*